slim-community/slim-vscode-tools/README.md

 - Custom view and command to run SLiM scripts
 - Status bar integration

+### 0.0.2
+- Full, auto-parsed SLiM documentation now appears in an object-oriented aware way
+- Hover / autocomplete for Classes, their properties and methods, etc.

 ## Development notes

 1. First install the dependencies with `npm install`